Best Tips to Hike Machu Picchu

 The Butterfly station: Located on the way to Machu Picchu from Aguas Calientes.
 The butterfly station is located just 10 minutes from the town.
 You will be able to learn many interesting facts about local butterflies and take pictures.
 There is a 10 soles fee to enter this place.

 The Mandor Gardens: This beautiful place is located a 1-hour hike from Aguas Calientes; you can see birds, orchids, waterfalls, and Machu Picchu from below.
-To visit Mandor, you need at least 3 hours, which is better with a tour guide.
+You need at least 3 hours to visit Mandor, which is better with a tour guide.